huy9903098/DroppeXmas/README.md

 ```

 Note: There is only one test, i didn't focus a lot on the test
+Note: Sometimes there is CORS errors, since i can't control the API i can't do anything about it

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.